 The seasonal variations in hydrology, climatic conditions, and watershed activities are represented through the use of a seasonal TMDL based on seasonal average flows and seasonal monitoring.
-A critical period for the TMDL was not determined since violations of the standard occurred in both summer and winter monitoring periods.
+The critical period was determined to be the summer season.
 An explicit 10% margin of safety (MOS) was used in the mass balance method to account for uncertainty.

-Water quality data indicated violations of the fecal coliform standard in the water body during the summer and winter seasons.
-The estimated summer reduction of fecal coliform bacteria is 73%, and the estimated winter reduction of fecal coliform bacteria is 44% for segment MS151FE.
+Water quality data indicated violations of the fecal coliform standard in the water body during both the summer and winter seasons.
+The estimated summer reduction of fecal coliform bacteria for segment MSTIBBEE is 46%.
+The estimated winter reduction of fecal coliform bacteria for segment MSTIBBEE is 92%.